robiningelbrecht/drush-gdpr-dumper/README.md

 drush sql-dump > file.sql
 ```

-`drush sql-dump-gdpr` will automatically strip all GDPR related data from the sql dump to help you get
+`drush sql-dump-gdpr` will automatically strip all GDPR related data from the sql dump to help you
 be GDPR compliant YO!

 ## Configuration